-I need a bed, Dr Lloyd from pediatrics, x amount of morphine and inform radiology I need to send someone their way as soon as possible.
+I need a bed, Dr Lloyd from orthopaedics immediately, x milligrams of morphine and inform radiology I need to send someone their way as soon as possible.
+Stat!

-I cant remember the dosage of morphine they administered, but needless to say it wasn’t really enough.
+I can’t remember the dosage of morphine they administered, but needless to say it wasn’t really enough.
 I believe it never is though, some comfort at least.
 I laid on the bed and allowed the A&E doctor to perform some checks.
-Given the nature of the bend in my wrist, they were concerned the blood flow to my hand may be inhibited.
-Thankfully it wasn’t and after a couple of minutes of trying to relax as best as possible, the doctors started to inform me of what was going to happen.
+Given the nature of the bend in my wrist, they were concerned the blood flow to my hand may be inhibited, something like crush syndrome.
+Thankfully it wasn’t that bad and after a couple of minutes of trying to relax as best as possible, the doctors started to inform me of what was going to happen.

 I joked with him, but ultimately agreed.